Data Types

 Drop Down List

 The user can add a Drop Down List to the access window by declaring a variable of type DropList.
 It is more common to use EnumDropList.
 The variable will be of type Integer.
-This is best shown in an example:
+(Note that Enum Drop Down List allows the user to override the automatic sequential values and assign their own values to the variables, whereas Drop Down List variables will always be an integer value starting at 0 and incrementing by 1).
+Drop Down List is best shown in an example:

 Drop Down List Example